GPurgatorio/Master-Computer-Science-ICT/README.md

 A typical configuration of the ports and bandwidth of the leaves is:
 - 1/3 going upwards and 2/3 going downwards
-- 48 ports 10 Gbps each (downward)
+- 48 ports 10 Gbps each (downward - from leaves to racks)
-    - plus 6 ports 40 Gbps each (upward)
+    - plus 6 ports 40 Gbps each (upward - from leaves to spines)
 - or 48 ports 25 each (downward)
     - plus 6 ports 100 each (upward)

-Just a small remark: with spine and leaf we introduce more hops, so more latency, than the chassis approach.
-The solution for this problem is using as a base of the spine a huge switch (256 ports) which actually acts as a chassis, in order to reduce the number of hops and latency.
+Just a small remark: with spine and leaf we introduce **more hops**, so more latency, than the chassis approach.
+The solution for this problem is using as a base of the spine a **huge switch (256 ports)** which actually acts as a chassis, in order to reduce the number of hops and latency.

 ### Oversubscription

-Fabric switch **port oversubscription** occurs when the **amount of internal switching fabric bandwidth allocated to a given switch port is less than the device connection speed at that port**.
+Fabric switch **port oversubscription** occurs when the **amount of internal switching bandwidth allocated to a given switch port is less than the device connection speed at that port**.
 For example, if a port on a Fibre Channel switch has a connection speed of 2 Gbps but is unable to achieve wire-rate 2 Gbps of performance, then the port is said to be oversubscribed.

 Fabric **switch oversubscription** occurs when the **overall switching bandwidth of the switch is less than the aggregate bandwidth** of all ingress switch ports.
 This means that a subset of the total number of ports can run at full wire-rate simultaneously, but not all ports can.

 Given two linked switches with a 100 Gbps link and 48 ports with 10 Gbps per port.
 Then:
   - *oversubscription* = 48*10 / 100 = 4.8

-A degree that is considered acceptable is 2.5.
+A degree that is considered acceptable is **2.5**.
 But is it possible to achieve a degree of oversubscription equal to 1?
 Yes, and it is possible by just linking half the ports upwards and half down.
 This is the basis of the full fat tree.

 ### Full Fat Tree

-In this network topology, the link that are nearer the top of the hierarchy are "fatter" (thicker) than the link further down the hierarchy.
-Used only in high performance computing where performances have priority over budgets.
+In this network topology, the link that are nearer the top of the hierarchy are "fatter" (thicker) than the link further down the hierarchy. **Used only in high performance computing** where performances have priority over budgets.

-The full fat tree resolves the problem of over-subscription.
+The full fat tree **resolves the problem of over-subscription**.
 Adopting the spine and leaf there is the risk that the links closer to the spines can't sustain the traffic coming from all the links going from the servers to the leaves.
 The full fat tree is a way to build a tree so that the capacity is never less than the incoming traffic.
-It's quite expensive and because of this reason some over subscription can be accepted.
+It's **quite expensive** and because of this reason some over subscription can be accepted.

 <p align="center">
   <img width="600" src="./assets/full-fat-tree-network.png">